 • Toss chicken pieces with the seasonings and flour and add to pot.
 Brown chicken on all sides — cooking through completely — and remove to a plate or bowl and set aside.

-• Add another 1 tablespoon oil to pot (still on medium heat).
-When shimmering, add onions, celery and carrots.
-Saute until soft.
-Add garlic and saute, stirring until fragrant (just a minute or so).
+• Add another 1 tablespoon of oil to the pot (still on medium heat).
+When shimmering, add the onions, celery, and carrots, and saute until softened.

-• Push the vegetables to one side, and add the remaining tablespoon of oil in the bare spot, heating briefly.
-Sprinkle the garam masala, curry powder, flour and a generous pinch of salt over the oil and stir to form a fragrant paste, then mix in with the vegetables, cooking briefly to bloom the spices.
-Add a small amount of the chicken stock and stir to smooth out any lumps formed by the roux.
+• Push the vegetables to one side, and add the remaining tablespoon of oil to the bare spot, heating briefly.
+Sprinkle the garam masala, curry powder, flour and a generous pinch of salt over the oil, along with the garlic, and stir to form a fragrant paste.
+Mix into the vegetables, cooking briefly to bloom the spices.
+Add a splash of the chicken stock and stir to smooth out any lumps formed by the flour and spices.

-• Turn heat to low and add coconut milk, stirring to mix thoroughly.
-Let heat through, and do one final tasting, adding salt and pepper to suit.
+• Add the coconut milk, stirring to mix thoroughly, and let warm through with the residual heat of the soup.
+Do one final tasting, adding salt and pepper to suit.

 Nutrition